 Assessing Ocean Policy.
-The 109th Congress is considering legislative responses to the findings and recommendations of two ocean policy reports: June 2003 Pew Oceans Commission report, America's Living Oceans: Charting a Course for Sea Change, and September 2004 report of the U.S. Commission on Ocean Policy, An Ocean Blueprint for the 21st Century.
-These reports covered an array of issues, such as Law of the Sea (see "U.N.
-Convention on the Law of the Sea" below); national and regional governance; federal organization, regulation, and enforcement; offshore management regimes; funding for sound science and research and for implementing commission recommendations; oceanic education; coastal and watershed management; and ecosystem-based management.
-Ancillary issues relate to questions about the timing and level of the response and the fiscal implications and out-year budgetary impacts on current and future ocean programs.
-While some argue that congressional action is needed for major coastal and marine laws that are expiring or expired, others counsel delay in reauthorization until Congress can respond to the reports.
+In 2000, the Pew Oceans Commission, an independent group, was established and funded by the Pew Charitable Trusts to conduct a national dialogue on the policies needed to restore and protect living marine resources in U.S. waters.
+The Pew Commission released its final report in June 2003 - America's Living Oceans: Charting a Course for Sea Change - with 26 recommendations that outlined a national agenda for protecting and restoring our oceans.
+Also in 2000, legislation to create a U.S. Commission on Ocean Policy was enacted (P.L.
+106-256).
+Bearing the title An Ocean Blueprint for the 21st Century, the U.S. Commission's final report, with 212 recommendations on a coordinated and comprehensive national ocean policy, was delivered to the President and Congress on September 20, 2004.
+The reports covered an array of issues, such as Law of the Sea (see "U.N.
+Convention on the Law of the Sea," below); national and regional governance; federal organization, regulation, and enforcement; offshore management regimes; funding for sound science and research and for implementing commission recommendations; oceanic education; coastal and watershed management; and ecosystem-based management.